XroadMedia/qproxy/README.md

     java -Dqproxy.configFile=/etc/qproxy/myconfig.properties ...

-### Mapping target URIs to queues
+### Mapping target URLs to queues

-By default, each combination of the same protocol, host, port and the first path element are handled by the same queue.
+By default, each combination of the same protocol, host, port and the first path element (if any) are handled by the same queue.
 That is, http://foo:80/bar/bla and http://foo:80/bar/zap will be managed by one single queue.
 This behaviour can be controlled with the pathAggregationLevels configuration parameter.

 Query parameters are never considered for this mapping.